Rhodes to Lipsi to Kos 10-Day Itinerary

 This Rhodes to Lipsi to Kos 10-day itinerary is only a sample.
 The final route will be coordinated with the Captain, tailor-made to your preferences and the weather conditions during your charter.

-Begin your journey in Rhodes, the capital of the Dodecanese, an ideal island for those who want to relax and those wanting to explore medieval landmarks and historic sites.
-With its bright green hills, rich green valleys, and uninterrupted line of golden beaches, Rhodes is wonderful.
+Begin your journey in Rhodes, the capital of the Dodecanese, an ideal island for those who want to relax and explore medieval landmarks and historic sites.
+With its bright green hills, rich green valleys, and uninterrupted line of golden beaches, Rhodes is incredible.
 In 1988 the Medieval City of Rhodes was listed as a UNESCO World Heritage Site.